jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 > The consummate leader cultivates the moral law, and strictly adheres to method and discipline; thus it is in his power to control success.

 It’s easy to give in to your basic instincts and urges.
 However, this usually results in a negative outcome.
-As a leader, this can have devastating effects on your team's morale and respect for you.
+As a leader, this can have devastating effects on your team’s morale and respect for you.

 This is how abuses of power occur.
 The leader uses rank or title to take advantage of or take things from his people.
 If you are not disciplined enough to keep your desires in check, you can be manipulated by the enemy and lose your allies’ support.